-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans 3,515,833 stock options \$11.77 528,467 stock options approved by securityholders 62,750 RSUs N/A 175,500 RSUs Equity compensation plans 42,676 (1) \$6.30 nil not approved by securityholders Total 3,621, 259 \$11.26 703,967
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by securityholders 3,575,833 stock options 127,750 RSUs \$11.40 N/A 107,467 stock options 110,500 RSUs Equity compensation plans not approved by securityholders 42,676 (1) \$6.30 nil Total 3,746, 259 \$11.34 217,967

 (1) Under the terms of the acquisition of SnipGold Corp. by the Corporation, the options held by directors and officers of SnipGold Corp. under its Stock Option Plan (the "SGG Plan") became exercisable to acquire common shares of the Corporation (instead of common shares of SnipGold Corp.).
-These options continue to exist under the SGG Plan, the SGG Plan has never been approved by the Corporation's shareholders but no further option grants will be made under the SGG Plan.
+These options continue to exist under the SGG Plan.
+TheSGG Plan has never been approved by the Corporation's shareholders but no further option grants will be made under the SGG Plan.